 Identifying Excessive Number or Sizes of HTTP Requests

-The first place to start with optimization of an application on the client side would be to look for cases where you have excessive numbers of HTTP Requests related to your application, or where the download size of your application is larger than it should be.
+The first place to start with the optimization of an application on the client side would be to look for cases where you have excessive numbers of HTTP Requests related to your application, or where the download size of your application is larger than it should be.
 A few key points to consider before we discuss the tools available to help.
-There is no real "set" perfect amount of HTTP Requests per page load.
-Google.com has only 18 necessary, Microsoft.com has around 60-70, Apple.com has around 100, and CNN.com has more than 500.
+There is no real "set" perfect amount of HTTP requests per page load.
+Google.com has only 18, Microsoft.com has around 60-70, Apple.com has around 100, and CNN.com has more than 500.
 Therefore, remember just because you have requests, they might not be an issue.

-For investigation into these types of issues there are two easy ways to start looking at it.
-Google PageSpeed can be used to identify larger assets, such as images that should be re-sized or images that could be converted into a different type to help siave the total space.
+For investigation into these types of issues, there are two easy ways to start looking at it.
+Google PageSpeed can be used to identify larger assets, such as images that should be re-sized or images that could be converted into a different type to help save the total space.
 These are great tools to start.
 A perfect example of a potential find here is that you have an image on a particular page that is 3MB in size, yet displaying as 100 X 100 pixels to the user.
 This image can be re-sized and reduced to less than 100 kb, improving overall performance, reducing bandwidth, and overall making your application better.

 The next step is to use a tool to track HTTP Requests from your machine to get a full picture of what is going on at a particular moment in time.
 My preference for this operation is to use Fiddler, which is a free client-side application that will listen to all outbound HTTP Requests.
 If enough demand is expressed I will write a posting that outlines the detailed operation of this tool.
 The key with Fiddler is that you can see a timeline view of multiple HTTP requests which will allow you to see the assets that are taking a long time to download and blocking the page for the users.